Wild Animals and Empty Space

 Sanctification is more than subtraction

-But if everything were stripped away at once, before new loves, new trust, and new habits were formed, the result would not be holiness.
+But sanctification is not just about things being removed.
+If God stripped everything away at once, before new loves were formed, before trust deepened, before new patterns of obedience were built, the result would not be holiness.
 It would be instability.

 Into that empty space, other things rush in.